causiq/logary/README.md

    how the property is rendered; these format strings behave exactly as their counterparts within the `string.Format()` syntax

-### Metrics & EventsProcessing pipeline
+### Metrics & EventProcessing pipeline

 Sometimes you need a metric that runs continuously over time.
 A `Ticker` can be seems as a metric, it can be auto triggered or by manually.
-A ticker can be chained in an pipe line (EventsProcessing).
+A ticker can be chained in an pipe line (EventProcessing).

 We have some windows performance counter metrics that you can use.

 But you sometimes want to chain metrics from events or gauges happening inside your own application.

 This sample demonstrates how to chain metric from other simpler ones.
 And we generates an exponentially weighted moving average from randomWalk gauges.

 ```fsharp
 module Program